What is the market for electric bicycles?

 Where can I buy a Charger electric bicycle?

-The bikes are currently available through Electroportal, LLC in San Francisco, or at their warehouse facility in Burlingame, CA. Prospective customers may visit the Electroportal web site for Internet orders, or contact them directly for bike shops that carry the Charger.
+The bikes are currently available through Electroportal in San Francisco, or at their warehouse facility in Arbuckle, CA. Prospective customers may visit the Electroportal web site for Internet orders, or contact them directly for bike shops that carry the Charger.